ubco-cmps/data301_course/project/milestone04.md

 - Groups of 2 project presentations should be 5-7 minutes long.
 - Groups of 3 project presentations should be 7-10 minutes long.

-should  each in the form of an Explainer video (whether your project is done solo, or in a group).

 Other requirements:

 - All members of a group must participate in the Explainer Video (you may have multiple tabs in your Tableau Dashboard).